Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Discussion

 \section{Discussion}

-To characterize the GCR simulator, microdosimetric measurements with a TEPC were acquired for each of the six individual components; by applying the appropriate normalization, accounting for the number of primary particles, scanned area and the weights $\omega$, we could subsequently reconstruct the resulting GCR field, a procedure applicable exclusively to physical experiments, as biological experiments cannot be re-normalized naively.
-Consequently, for such experiments the irradiation must be conducted in a well-defined sequence of the configurations, with the correct number of primary particles scaled according to $\omega$ and with the irradiation order as discussed in \cite{lunati2025mc}.\\ The optimized target area spans \qtyproduct{75 x 75}{\mm} (\cite{lunati2025mc}); expanding this area would require a larger beam scanning area with wider modulators, which would in turn result in slower irradiation times.
-To provide a quantitative estimate, the present GCR simulator implementation, coupled with the SIS-18 synchrotron, can deliver a dose of \qty{500}{\milli \gray}, equivalent to a Mars mission \cite{Simonsen2020}, in less than 30 minutes.
+To characterize the GCR simulator, microdosimetric measurements with a TEPC were acquired for each of the six individual components. \replyTo{18}According to the prescribed configurations and weights provided in \cite{lunati2025mc}, it is expected that the particles' abundance and kinetic energy is optimized to match the target GCR simulator.
+Therefore, lineal energy, which is not directly included in the optimization process, is used as an optimization-independent and measurable observable to benchmark the results of the proposed GCR simulator.
+By applying the appropriate normalization, accounting for the number of primary particles, scanned area and the weights $\omega$, we could subsequently reconstruct the resulting GCR field, a procedure applicable exclusively to physical experiments, as biological experiments cannot be re-normalized naively.
+Consequently, for such experiments the irradiation must be conducted in a well-defined sequence of the configurations, with the correct number of primary particles scaled according to $\omega$ and with the irradiation order as discussed in \cite{lunati2025mc}.\\ The optimized target area spans \qtyproduct{75 x 75}{\mm} \cite{lunati2025mc}; expanding this area would require a larger beam scanning area with wider modulators, which would in turn result in slower irradiation times.
+To provide a quantitative estimate, the present GCR simulator implementation, coupled with the SIS-18 synchrotron, can deliver a dose of \qty{300}{\milli \gray}, equivalent to a Mars mission \cite{Simonsen2020}, in less than 30 minutes. \replyTo{9}This delivery time estimation accounts for beam application of the 6 individual configurations and an additional overhead time required by switching configuration and readying the accelerator parameters to handle a different primary beam.
+The GSI accelerator can ideally switch energy between extraction cycles (spills), allowing the exchange between configurations to be potentially continuous.
+Moreover, the modulator exchangers' controls employed to implement the experimental setup, in accordance with the GCR simulator configurations, can be incorporated into the accelerator controls software, thereby further automating the configuration exchange. \\ During the delivery of the GCR simulator configurations, it has been demonstrated that wide lineal energy spectra are applied to the target position.
+This is a direct consequence of the complex radiation field produced by each GCR simulator configuration, featuring multiple ions with a broad kinetic energy distribution.
+In contrast, the NASA approach, utilizes monoenergetic beams of different ions in a sequential manner.
+Each irradiation made by a single beam resulting with a sharp kinetic energy distribution at the target.
+Conversely, by using the presented GCR simulator, the beam application regardless of the configuration, ultimately leads to the instantaneous delivery of a complex radiation field at the target position.
 Moreover, the maximum beam energy of \qty{1}{\GeV \per \atomicmassunit}, imposed by the SIS‑18’s technical limits, truncates the simulated GCR kinetic energy spectra, omitting a significant high‑energy component \cite{Slaba2014}.
-With the forthcoming facility for antiproton and ion research (FAIR), the maximum deliverable energy will increase to \qty{10}{\GeV \per \atomicmassunit} \cite{Durante2019}, enabling a much more accurate and groundbreaking simulation of the GCR field.\\ By comparing \autoref{fig:results:fy_modulators} and \autoref{fig:results:fy_slab} the widest discrepancy between simulations and experimental results is observable in the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator, \autoref{fig:results:0.35GeV_mod}.
+With the forthcoming facility for antiproton and ion research (FAIR), the maximum deliverable energy will increase to \qty{10}{\GeV \per \atomicmassunit} \cite{Durante2019}, enabling a much more accurate and groundbreaking simulation of the GCR field.